 One of this hotel's unique features is its private garden, a huge size given it's just a hop over the wall from the palace.
 So there's no better place to pop for pre-dinner cocktails in the summer months than the terrace here.
 If you're here during colder times, then the gorgeous bar is also definitely worth taking up residence in.

 We tried a classic and a twist on a classic - so that's an old-school, impeccably made and improbably strong Cosmopolitan and then a smoky Negroni.
 We also rather liked the cheesy biscuits you got as free bar snacks.

 Sometimes there's really nothing better than a good hotel bar, is there?

 What's for dinner?

-That description could just as easily refer to the dining room which must be one of the most pleasing spaces to eat in London.
+Executive Chef Richard Galli is in charge of the dining room here, which must be one of the most pleasing spaces to eat in London.
 If you're weary of thin, cramped East London dining rooms then head here where the restaurant is the kind of room Jane Austen would describe as "well-proportioned".
 We're not mad keen on Viscount Linley's modern light fittings, but then you can't have everything.

 The morning after the night before